Baller Blockin' (soundtrack)

-Baller Blockin is the soundtrack album to 2000 American hood drama film of the same name.
-It was released on September 12, 2000 via Cash Money/Universal Records.
+Baller Blockin is the soundtrack album to the 2000 American hood drama film Baller Blockin'.
+It was released on September 12, 2000, via Cash Money/Universal Records.
 Recording sessions took place at Cash Money Studios and Circle House Studios.
 Production was handled by Mannie Fresh, Stormy Day, Livin Proof, Massive, Pimp C and TQ, with Baby and Slim serving as executive producers.

-The album features contributions from the Cash Money Millionaires members Big Tymers (Baby and Mannie Fresh) and Hot Boys (Juvenile, Turk, Lil' Wayne and B.G.), their Cash Money labelmates and affiliates Unplugged, Ziggler The Wiggler, Lac and Stone, as well as 8Ball & MJG, E-40, Nas & Bravehearts, Mack 10 & The Comrads, Rappin' 4-Tay, TQ and UGK.
+The album features contributions from the Cash Money Millionaires members Big Tymers (Baby and Mannie Fresh) and Hot Boys (Juvenile, Turk, Lil' Wayne and B.G.), their Cash Money labelmates and affiliates Unplugged, Ziggler The Wiggler, Lac and Stone, as well as 8Ball & MJG, E-40, Nas and Bravehearts, Mack 10 and the Comrads, Rappin' 4-Tay, TQ and UGK.

 In the United States, the album debuted at number 13 on the Billboard 200 and number 2 on the Top R&B/Hip-Hop Albums charts with first-week sales of over 80,000 copies.
-On December 19, 2000, it was certified gold by the Recording Industry Association of America for selling over 500,000 copies in the US alone.
+On December 19, 2000, it was certified Gold by the Recording Industry Association of America for selling over 500,000 copies in the US alone.

 Music videos were shot for the singles "Baller Blockin'" and "Project Chick".
 The second single off of the album, "Project Chick", made it to number 47 on the Billboard Hot 100 and number 17 on the Hot R&B/Hip-Hop Songs charts.